smayya337/notes-hugo/content/notes/cs3140/databases.md

 // Your database URL
 String url = "jdbc:sqlite:presidents.sqlite3";

+// Make sure we have the database driver Class.forName("org.sqlite.JDBC");
 // Connect to the database
 Connection conn = DriverManager.getConnection(url);
 // Keep everything from auto-saving